jdlorimer/incremental-reading/README.md

 Tiago Barroso appears to be the person who began the project, and he has [stated](https://groups.google.com/d/msg/anki-addons/xibqDVFqQwQ/-qpxKvxurPMJ) that he releases all of his add-ons under the ISC license.

-Frank Kmiec was responsible for vastly expanding the add-on, but unclear which license his changes were released under.
+Frank Kmiec was responsible for vastly expanding the add-on, but it's unclear which license his changes were released under.
 Presuming he didn't specify one, the [terms and conditions of AnkiWeb](https://ankiweb.net/account/terms) suggest they were automatically released under the AGPL v3.

 Aleksej's changes to Frank's version are ["multi-licensed under the same ISC license, GNU LGPL v3+, GNU GPL v3+ and GNU AGPL v3+"](https://github.com/aleksejrs/anki-2.0-vsa-and-ire).